borzois/university-assignments/README.md

 # university-assignments
-An archive of my university assignments
+An archive of the assignments I completed for my software engineering courses